codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/create-app-ui.md

 {:start="9"}
 1. Add a commit message and then click **Commit** at the bottom-right of the panel.
   You are directed to the GitOps Apps dashboard.
-  You may have to wait for a few seconds until the application is synced to the cluster.
+  You may have to wait for a few seconds until the application is synced to the cluster for it to be displayed in the dashboard.

 {% include
    image.html